kage-tv/Afkbot/README.md

 ## ⚙️ Usage
-*   **Start**: Just turn on your Aternos server.
+*   **Start**: Just turn on your minecraft server.
 The bot will join automatically.
 *   **Status**: Visit the Render URL to see a status dashboard.
 *   **Chat**: The bot logs chat to the console.

 ---

 ## ⚠️ Disclaimer
-This project is not affiliated with Aternos, Mojang, or Microsoft.
+This project is not affiliated with Mojang, or Microsoft.
 Use at your own risk.
 Misuse may violate platform terms of service.
 This bot does not bypass Aternos queue limits; it only keeps the server active once it is online.

 ---